Rudy Giuliani Says Donald Trump Reimbursed Michael Cohen For Stormy Daniels Payoff

 — The Hill (@thehill) May 3, 2018

-Apparently aware of Trump’s history of firing employees who run afoul of him, Giuliani told The Washington Post that he and Trump spoke in advance about his plans to confirm that Trump knew about the payment, and that he (Giuliani) doesn’t expect to be fired.
+Apparently aware of Trump’s history of firing employees who run afoul of him, Giuliani told the Washington Post that he and Trump spoke in advance about his plans to confirm that Trump knew about the payment and that he (Giuliani) doesn’t expect to be fired.

 On Thursday morning, Donald Trump himself also confirmed the payment to Daniels (real name: Stephanie Clifford).
 As USA Today reports, Trump began a Twitter storm explaining that the payment was “used to stop the false and extortionist accusations made by her about an affair.”
 He reiterated that the payment came from Cohen, not himself or his campaign.
-He also said that non-disclosure agreements are not uncommon such among “people of wealth” such as himself.
+He also said that non-disclosure agreements are not uncommon among “people of wealth” such as himself.

-However, Trump’s and Giuliani’s contentions that the payment did not violate campaign finance law may not be entirely true.
+However, Trump and Giuliani’s contentions that the payment did not violate campaign finance law may not be entirely true.
 So says George Conway, husband of White House Counselor Kellyanne Conway.
 In a tweet, Conway quoted the relevant section of campaign finance law.

 “If any person, including a relative or friend of the candidate, gives or loans the candidate money ‘for the purpose of influencing any election for federal office,’ the funds are not considered personal funds of the candidate even if they are given to the candidate directly.
 Instead, the gift or loan is considered a contribution from the donor to the campaign, subject to the per-election limit and reportable by the campaign.”